When businesses hire people with a criminal record, communities thrive.

 Now more than ever, it is crucial that we continue the important work of raising awareness about the challenges men and women face upon reentry.
 Our diverse spectrum of partners—more than 700 organizations, congregations, and businesses—work together to open brighter futures for returning citizens.

-Throughout April, we and several of those partners are participating in weekly Twitter chats to discuss the issues that returning citizens face.
+Throughout April 2022, we and several of those partners participated in weekly Twitter chats to discuss the issues that returning citizens face.